 Get chills on a “Wolf Howl” – Manteo, North Carolina

 When the sun sets, join a guide and head into the woods of the Alligator River National Wildlife Refuge in Manteo, N.C., to hear the chilling howls of endangered red wolves in one of their last natural habitats.
-Only an estimated 100 red wolves remain in the wild.

-Show moths some love – Liberty, Texas
+Show moths some love on Moth Night Out – Liberty, Texas

 Celebrate National Moth Week by viewing and photographing some of the more than 750 species of moths documented around the Trinity River National Wildlife Refuge in Liberty City, Texas.
 You’ll even help map moth distribution and document moth life history using online biological data depositories.

 September 16, 2017 – Monarch Madness (Iowa)

 On September 16, join in the butterfly-catching fun by participating in “Monarch Madness” at Neal Smith National Wildlife Refuge in Prairie City, Iowa, or at “Monarch Mania” at Quivira National Wildlife Refuge in Stafford, Kan.
 Join other festival-goers in racing around the refuges, nets in hand, to collect monarch butterflies for tagging.